Peruvian Amazonia: Demography

+History

+In the 1730s, Roman Catholic Franciscan missionaries established missions in the Gran Pajonal, but the missions were destroyed in the 1740s by the Asháninka under the leadership of Juan Santos Atahualpa.
+Several Spanish military expeditions tried to suppress the rebellion but failed or were defeated.
+The rebellion destroyed the missionary enterprise and left the Gran Pajonal in Asháninka control for 150 years although they suffered from periodic epidemics of European diseases and in the late 19th century from slave raids by businesses engaged in the gathering of rubber during the Amazon rubber boom.

 Illegal logging

 Over the last decades illegal logging has become a serious problem in the Peruvian Amazon.
 In 2012 the World Bank estimated that 80% of Peru's timber exports are illegally harvested.
 This uncontrolled deforestation could negatively affect the habitats of indigenous tribes, the Peruvian biodiversity and contribute to climate change.
 Moreover, illegal deforestation might lead to more violent crimes.
 This has already been demonstrated on 1 September 2014, when four indigenous leaders were murdered, including the famous environmental activist Edwin Chota.
 These leaders were asking for governmental protection against illegal loggers, after being threatened several times.
 Partly due to this, illegal loggers are being blamed for the assassination.